Where are we?

 * April to October only

 The congregational priorities in worship life are praise, prayer, Bible reading, exposition and teaching of the Word of God.
 Holy Communion is observed 3 or 4 times per year and children are not excluded.
-CH4 is used extensively for praise, with the occasional extra hymn or song from a different source printed for the occasion.
-All 3 churches have large-print hymn books and NIV Bibles available for the congregations.
-There are two organists – one plays the digital piano at Crailing Kirk while the other plays the electronic organ at Ancrum and the historic small pipe organ at Lilliesleaf.
+CH4 is used extensively for praise.
+All three churches have large-print hymn books and NIV Bibles available for the congregations.
+There are now no organists.
+Two electronic hymnals have been purchased for use in Lilliesleaf and Crailing churches.
+They are connected into the public address systems.
+Ancrum church has a laptop computer and large screen TV for the services there.
 Families and children are welcome to attend any of the services in the three churches.

-The Minister normally plans, prepares and leads worship with a rota of congregational volunteers who read the reading(s).
-Printed orders of service have been used in the past and are still used from time to time at present.
-There is, at present, a substantial leased copier based in the Ancrum Church.
+The Minister or Locum normally plans, prepares and leads worship with a rota of congregational volunteers who read the reading(s).
+There is a substantial leased copier based in the Ancrum Church.
 Occasionally, services are planned and led by the elders and other congregational volunteers when the Minister is away.
-These usually take the form of “Songs of Praise”.
+These sometimes take the form of “Songs of Praise”.
 There are at least 3 members of the congregations who have completed the Church of Scotland “Leading Worship” courses.

 Christian education for adults is the Sunday sermons.
-A monthly devotional diary is also provided with an Old Testament reading, a Gospel reading and another New Testament reading, together with a suggested focus for prayer for every day.
-This is based on a 2 year Lectionary cycle.
+A monthly devotional diary is also provided with Psalms, an Old Testament reading, a Gospel reading and another New Testament reading, together with a suggested focus for prayer for every day.
+This is based on a two-year Lectionary cycle.

 In Jedburgh there are Baptist, Episcopal and Roman Catholic churches, as well as a Church of Scotland.
 There are occasional joint services in Jedburgh, but Ale and Teviot are not directly involved.
 Jedburgh has a local grouping of Churches Together.